phoeinx/rpi-voice-assistant/README.md

 - Create an account: [https://console.cloud.google.com](https://console.cloud.google.com/)
 - Setup prerequisites for being able to generate an authentication token from here: https://cloud.google.com/text-to-speech/docs/before-you-begin
 - Store JSON file with key in path location you remember (and add it to .env file in next step)
-- Should JSON file not work: Authentication Generation with Google Cli instructions: https://cloud.google.com/docs/authentication/external/set-up-adc
+- Should the JSON file not work, have a look here: Authentication Generation with Google Cli instructions: https://cloud.google.com/docs/authentication/external/set-up-adc
 - More info: https://cloud.google.com/docs/authentication/application-default-credentials

 ### Local Development Setup